If you want to learn how to get cheap train tickets and save money on your travel, you’re in the right place.

 There are a few different ways to get a Railcard discount and save money on your purchase.

 If you’re a student looking to buy a 16-25 Railcard, you can enjoy a student discount if you shop via Student Beans.
-You could also check to see if there's any TopCashback Trainline offers available.
-Past offers have included up to 31.5% cashback on tickets and Railcards bought from Trainline via the TopCashback site.
+You could also check to see if there are any TopCashback offers available.
+Past offers have included up to 21% cashback on Railcards bought from Trainline via the TopCashback site.

-Students and apprentices can also get a free four year 16-25 railcard when they set up a student bank account with Santander.
+In the past, students and apprentices could get a free four year 16-25 railcard when they set up a student bank account with Santander.
+This deal is currently closed, but we have the latest on student banking deals here on TopCashback.

 Another trick is to wait until Black Friday at the end of November to see if there are any Railcard discount codes available for money-savvy shoppers.